lavender37/My_PowerShell_OneLiner/README.md

 # PowerShell_OneLiner
 My collection of PowerShell One-Liners for data processing on Windows.

+All command is in one line but not single command in one line.

 ⭐ - CMD Compatibility

 ⚠️ - Not sure the compatibility for other version